josemek098dev/203-js-vite-databases/README.md

 You can access folow the next steprs:

-1-npm start
+1. npm start
-2-npm run server - emulated the server
+2. npm run server - emulated the server
-3-npm run dev - and go to http://localhost:5173/203-js-vite-databases/
+3. npm run dev - and go to http://localhost:5173/203-js-vite-databases/

 Thanks for the visit!